kroppel/learnable-triangulation-pytorch/README.md

 Argument `--eval_dataset` can be `val` or `train`.
 Results can be seen in `logs` directory or in the tensorboard.

+Alternatively, after all the pre-processing steps above have been completed, for a quick evaluation of the datasets, you can run the `./eval_cmu` and `./eval_human36m` scripts.

 # Results

 * We conduct experiments on two available large multi-view datasets: Human3.6M [\[2\]](#references) and CMU Panoptic [\[3\]](#references).